AdamRWeinstein/SentimentAnalysis/README.md

 ## Models

-Each model is run through a method for hyperparameter tuning to identify the best parameters for that model.
+Each shallow learning model is run through a method for hyperparameter tuning to identify the best parameters for that model.
+The RNN is actively being explored with different configurations and regularization options.

 ### Naive Bayes and Logistic Regression